ibmresilient/resilient-community-apps/fn_proofpoint_trap/doc/README.md

 ---

 ## Function - Proofpoint TRAP: Add Members to List
 Add host, IP address, or URL to a Proofpoint TRAP list.
-List can be host list, url list, user list, or file list.
+List can be host list, URL list, user list, or file list.
 * Adds a new member to a Proofpoint TRAP list.
-* Adds the new Proofpoint TRAP list member details to the incident datatable `Proofpoint TRAP List Members` in Resilient.
+* Adds the new Proofpoint TRAP list member details to the incident data table `Proofpoint TRAP List Members` in the Resilient platform.
-* Example workflows which use this Resilient Function includes `Example: Proofpoint TRAP: Add Member to List`.
-* The workflow is applicable for Resilient artifact type: 'URL', 'User Account', 'DNS Name', 'IP Address', System Name', 'Malware SHA-256 Hash', 'Malware SHA-1 Hash' and 'Malware MD5 Hash'.
+* An example workflow that uses this Resilient Function includes `Example: Proofpoint TRAP: Add Member to List`.
+The workflow is applicable for Resilient artifact types: 'URL', 'User Account', 'DNS Name', 'IP Address', System Name', 'Malware SHA-256 Hash', 'Malware SHA-1 Hash' and 'Malware MD5 Hash'.

 The workflow is initiated by the incident rule, `Example: Proofpoint TRAP: Add Member to List`.

 1. Open an incident and select the 'Artifacts' tab.
-2. For a Resilient artifact of an applicable type e.g. 'IP Address' click Action-> `Example: Proofpoint TRAP: Add Member to List`.
+2. For a Resilient artifact of an applicable type, such as 'IP Address,’ click Action-> `Example: Proofpoint TRAP: Add Member to List`.

     ![screenshot: dt-proofpoint-trap-add-member-action ](./screenshots/dt-proofpoint-trap-add-member-action.png)

-3. The user is presented with a selection of user defined inputs.
-In the example, Proofpoint TRAP list id `1` is selected from the drop-down.
+3. Select an input from a list of user defined inputs.
+For example, select Proofpoint TRAP list id 1 from the drop-down.

     ![screenshot: dt-proofpoint-trap-add-member_2-action ](./screenshots/dt-proofpoint-trap-add-member_2-action.png)

-4. The user inputs values for the remainder of the fields and clicks Execute.

-5. This invokes the `Example: Proofpoint TRAP: Add Member to List` workflow, which calls the `Proofpoint TRAP: Add Members to List` function.
+4. Input values for the remainder of the fields and click Execute.
+This invokes the Example: Proofpoint TRAP: Add Member to List workflow, which calls the `Proofpoint  TRAP: Add Members to List` function.

-6. The datatable `Proofpoint TRAP List Members` will be updated in Resilient with the member details for the selected list.
+The data table `Proofpoint TRAP List Members`, is updated in the Resilient platform with the member details for the selected list.
     ![screenshot: dt-proofpoint-trap-add-member-datatable](./screenshots/dt-proofpoint-trap-add-member-datatable.png)

 <details><summary>Inputs:</summary>